 Hey everyone!
-I am currently in St. Thomas (WOOHOO!) and have some wonderful guest posts lined up for while I’m gone.
-I always love finding new blogs, so I hope you enjoy these great writers who were actually willing to guest post for me Don’t forget to read Sunday’s guest post on Why She Loves Her Budget, Monday’s guest post on New York City travel tips, and yesterday’s post on Money Saving Tips For Your Vacation.
+I am currently in St. Thomas (WOOHOO!) and have some wonderful posts lined up for while I’m gone.
+I always love finding new blogs, so I hope you enjoy these great writers who were actually willing to guest post for me Don’t forget to read Sunday’s guest post on Why She Loves Her Budget, Monday’s post on New York City travel tips, and yesterday’s post on Money Saving Tips For Your Vacation.

 This is a guest post from eemusings, a writer from Auckland, New Zealand.
 Visit her blog NZ Muse for straight talk about all things personal finance and lifestyle (career, relationships, food, travel); she also tweets as @eemusings.

 I’ve gotten to grips, sort of, with the fact I’ll probably never feel properly financially secure.
 It’s never enough, and I know how easily things can go pear-shaped.